 Despite the difficulty in ascribing exactly what makes some people more prone to addiction than others, countless studies have found that a combination of factors can play a part.
-Family background, environment, genetics, stress and personality traits can all make someone more likely to try drugs or alcohol in the first place, which makes them more likely to go on to develop an addiction.
+Environment, genetics, family background, personality traits, and even stress can all make someone more likely to take drugs or drink alcohol in the first place.
+Experimenting with different substances doesn't automatically lead to addiction.
+However, when different factors contribute to the taking of drugs and alcohol, addictions can develop.

 Children of addicts